Back-To-Back Route 95 Crashes: Teaneck Native Killed By Tractor-Trailer, Police Car Hit

 A 21-year-old Teaneck native was killed when she got out of her car following a crash on Route 95 in Fort Lee late Wednesday and was struck by a tractor-trailer.

-Jada Smith of Brooklyn was pronounced dead at the scene after CPR efforts failed, responders said.
+Jada Smith was pronounced dead at the scene after CPR efforts failed, responders said.

-Smith’s SUV was one of three involved in a 10:25 p.m. crash at mile marker 121.1 near the George Washington Bridge before she was struck, they said.

-A separate incident occurred a short time later when another rig lost a tire that flew through the air and struck an occupied police vehicle.
-The officer wasn't seriously injured, responders said.
+It began when a tire came off a tractor trailer, flew through the air and struck the cruiser of a Fort Lee police officer investigating another crash shortly before 10:30 p.m.

 New Jersey State Police were investigating.